Selling on Etsy: a Guide for beginners

 Promote your products

-With so many sellers on Etsy, it’s important to consider a marketing strategy to ensure your shop doesn’t get lost in the masses.
+With so many sellers on Etsy, it’s important to develop a marketing strategy to ensure your shop doesn’t get lost in the crowd.
 Ensure you optimise your shop and product listings for searches on Etsy, and add your shop’s location so that you don’t miss out on customers who are looking to buy from local sellers.

 What are the requirements to sell on Etsy?

 You don’t need to have a business license to sell on Etsy.
 You must, however, abide by any laws around selling online as a local business, which may vary between countries.

 All items sold on Etsy must either be handmade, vintage, or craft supplies.
 All vintage items are required to be at least 20 years old.